Camille Seydoux: Early life

 Seydoux was born into two wealthy and prominent French families.
-On her paternal side she is the granddaughter of Pathé owner Jérôme Seydoux.
+On her paternal side (the Seydoux family) she is the granddaughter of Pathé owner Jérôme Seydoux.
 On both her paternal and maternal sides she is related to the Schlumberger brothers.

 Seydoux was raised as a Protestant.

 Career

 Seydoux began her career in advertising and arts before informally styling her sister Léa Seydoux in 2011.
 In 2012 she styled her sister for the premiere of Farewell, My Queen at the 62nd Berlin International Film Festival and began to receive requests to officially work as a stylist.
 In 2015 she was involved with custom creating looks by Prada and Miu Miu for Léa to wear on the red carpet.

 In 2016 Seydoux collaborated with Roger Vivier to create a denim capsule collection inspired by actress Jane Birkin.

 Personal life

 Seydoux lives in The Marais, Paris.
 She has three children.